Ooh la la! Crazy Horse cabaret comes to London with Forever Crazy

 While the dancers are often nude during the show, it’s thanks to the lighting and trickery you don’t ever see them truly naked.
 While the cast are stunning and talented, the nature of the production means women in the audience aren’t left feeling awkward, more likely inspired.
 I personally felt the need to hit the gym after seeing their rock hard abs and toned legs.
 The spectacle had enough variety and change of pace to keep the audience on their toes during the show.
 I can thoroughly recommend Crazy Horse as spectacular and entertaining night out for those who want something a little different from the usual West End theatre or dinner with friends.

 - Forever Crazy is on at London’s Southbank from now until December 2012.
 For more information and tickets, visit Forever Crazy’s website.
 Tickets start from £35.

-Posted on 10 October 2012, in Entertainment, London, Nightlife, Tourist Attractions and tagged Cabaret, Crazy Horse, Forever Crazy, london, nightlife, Paris, Southbank.
+Posted on 10 Oct 2012, in Entertainment, London, Nightlife and tagged Cabaret, Paris, South Bank.
 Bookmark the permalink.
 1 Comment.

 Pingback: Happy 1st Birthday to Memoirs Of A Metro Girl | Memoirs Of A Metro Girl